jdjohn215/Milwaukee-Geo-Crosswalks/README.md

 ## How accurate is it?

-**blocks to neighborhoods** The smaller the data source geography, the more likely that it will fit entirely within the target geography.
+The smaller the data source geography, the more likely that it will fit entirely within the target geography.
 The table below shows how each crosswalk performs.

   - 99.4% of Census blocks fell entirely within a single neighborhood.
   - 99.9% of Census blocks fell entirely within a single ward.